aabbtree77/twinpeekz/README.md

 You can see that the default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
 However, a spike wasting whole 24ms. may occur once a minute or so.
 Dropping a frame or two per minute does not break any smooth 3D experience, but with heavier codes taking place in Go its GC could become a problem or would need a special focus and experiments.

-Pointers are troublesome, and we get them without the ability to control stack vs heap allocations.
+Pointers are [troublesome](https://github.com/g3n/engine/issues/163), and we get them without ability to control stack vs heap allocations.
 They also overlap with some other purposes: a mutable function argument qualifier, or a test if the structure field exists after loading a struct from *.json, by checking for the nil value if the structure element has been defined as a pointer.

-Also $GOPATH in the past, variable capitalization to mark visibility, unused variable errors, these are warts.
+Two additional warts: $GOPATH with "github.com" nonsense, and (ii) variable capitalization to mark visibility.

-I also use these math functions as the external dependency:
+Generic types...
+Certain math functions come from the external dependency:

 https://github.com/g3n/engine/blob/master/math32/math.go